 City of Quinlan

 In-Person payments can be made by cash, check or money order.
 If wanting to pay by credit card, defendants will need to go online and pay at: fastgovpay.com.
 City of Quinlan office hours are M-F, 8am-5pm; closed for lunch 12-1pm.

 The court has a payment plan option.

-Come in person or contact the court at (903) 356-3306 for further information.
+Contact the court at (903) 356-3306 for further information.
 No payment arrangements can be made by phone.

 The violations below may be dismissed with a $20 administrative fee, if you provide proof that the violation was corrected within 20 business days of the issuance of the citation

 The violations below may be dismissed without a charge upon presentation of valid insurance or driver's license to the court